What is Summary Judgment?

 Function and form of a summary judgment form

 Motions for summary judgment have a very specific goal and make a very specific argument to get there.
-If the party filing the motion (in legal terms, this party is called the “movant”) wins, the judge will throw out the case (or at least the or part of the claim that the motion addressed).
+If the party filing the (in legal terms, this party is called the “movant”) wins, the judge will throw out the case (or at least the claim or part of the claim that the motion addressed).
 If the movant loses, the other side does not win the whole lawsuit.
 Instead, the case simply continues on towards trial.

 The movant argues two things.
 Firstly, the motion argues that the plaintiff and the defendant do not dispute ANY of the material facts in the case.
 Secondly, the motion argues that the movant wins under the law.